 Offer financial wellness to the people at the heart of your business

 May 1, 2019

 Just as no two people live the same lifestyle with the same income, no two people will retire in exactly the same way.
 One couple might be perfectly comfortable, says Dave in his answer to one caller, with a retirement annual income of only $20,000.
-However, a single person might just as easily need triple that.
+However, someone else might just as easily need triple that.

 What’s the difference?
 It’s all about what you want.
-Here’s how to sort it out and get started on your path toward retiring with the lifestyle you want.
+Below is how to sort it out and get started on your path toward retiring with the lifestyle you want.

 To figure out how much money do you need to retire comfortably, you need to project how much you will spend on your retirement needs and wants.

 Needs: Do you own your home free and clear and do you have zero debt?
 Chances are you’ll need a lot less annual retirement income than someone who still has a mortgage and debt to pay off.
 What will you need to spend money on?

 Wants: Do you want to travel the world, dine out regularly, buy a new home in a retirement community (or one at the beach) and feel free to buy what you want, when you want it?
 What will you want to spend money on in retirement?